deprecated-packages/symplify/packages/PackageBuilder/README.md

 }
 ```

-And use like:
+And use like this:

 ```bash
 vendor/bin/your-app --level the-config
 ```

-### 8. Do you need to merge parameters in `.yaml` files instead of override?
+### 8. Merge Parameters in `.yaml` Files Instead of Override?

-Native Symfony approach is *the last wins*, which is bad if you want to decouple your parameters.
-For more see [the issue](https://github.com/symfony/symfony/issues/26713).
+In Symfony [the last parameter wins by default](https://github.com/symfony/symfony/issues/26713)*, hich is bad if you want to decouple your parameters.

-This will be produce with help of `Symplify\PackageBuilder\Yaml\AbstractParameterMergingYamlFileLoader`:

 ```yaml
 # first.yml